Spiti Valley Road trip Planning?

-In order to start your trip/ride to Spiti Valley, you have to reach Delhi or Chandigarh.
+In order to start your trip/ride to Spiti Valley, you must reach Delhi or Chandigarh.
 You can get here via any mode of transportation, including road, rail, or air.
 From Delhi/Chandigarh, there are two routes to start your Spiti valley road trip.

 Before you leave for the Spiti Valley bike trip from the Shimla side, do not forget to check if Kunzum Pass is open.
 However, the route will still remain open from Shimla, but only until Losar.
 After a few kilometers from Losar (if Kunzum Pass is closed), you will have to return via the same route.
 I have also created a Map of the entire Spiti Valley Circuit for you guys, If you want you can download it for your reference & take a printout of it by clicking here. or if you want you can download a pdf version of this map by clicking here.

 To check day-to-day updates on local weather & roadblocks join the Facebook page of Lahul Spiti Police.

 You can complete the Spiti Valley road trip by car-jeep, bike, or HRTC bus too.
 If you ask me, I would prefer to be on my bike, because I love to ride.
 But it totally depends on your choice and budget.

 For a road trip, your bike is the second most important thing after you.
 Right now there are many choices available in the market, from which you can select your bike.
 If you already have a bike, then it’s a wonderful thing.
 However, you must know the capabilities of your bike.
 Because this ride will come with extreme challenges.
 Besides, you can ride any vehicle anywhere if the rider has passion.